FabioPinheiro/fmgp-generative-design/README.md

   - Input controller: GamePad; VR; Ray Tracing Pixel-select
   - 3 Dimensional Vector graphics
   - Game idia: make an empty city or a shopping mall.
-    Give each player's a place to remodel.
+    Give each team of players a place to remodel.
     Would be like an Architecture (algorithmic design) hackathon.
   - Game idia:
     - Make a 3d maze, where you can only choose between left and right paths and control the velocity.